narwhalacademy/zebra-crossing/README.md

 - The [Cyber Civil Rights Initiative has a crisis helpline](https://www.cybercivilrights.org/contact-us/) for victims of nonconsensual pornography or other forms of online abuse.
 - Freemuse offers [artist assistance](https://freemuse.org/artist-assistance/) to artists at risk of threats, attacks, imprisonments, or exile.

+If someone else has taken control of your accounts:

+- See Consumer Reports Security Planners' [list of instructions on regaining access](https://securityplanner.consumerreports.org/tool/regain-control-of-hacked-accounts).

 ---

 ## 💦❓ Other recommendations